fachat/cbm_ultipet/README.md

 the accompanying [CS/A Ultrabus]() Ultra-Bus expansion board.
 This allows using (compatible) Apple-II, RC2014, and C64 cartridges with the Ulti-PET.

+### UEXT, and SPI-10 connectors

+The board provides three standard I/O ports:

+1. UEXT - this includes serial (see above), I2C, and SPI, all in 3.3V
+2. SPI-10-3.3V - a 3.3V SPI interface for external modules (shared with UEXT)
+3. SPI-10-5V - a 5V SPI interface provided by the second VIA, with selectable clock mode.

+For the SPI-10 connectors see [here](http://forum.6502.org/viewtopic.php?f=4&t=4264&start=15#p48167).
+For the UEXT connector see the Olimex [UEXT page](https://www.olimex.com/Products/Modules/UEXT/)

 ## Firmware features

 Of the modern I/O, currently these are included and supported in the firmware, i.e. in the